 Instructions

-- In a large bowl, cream together butter and sugars.
+- In a large bowl, add butter and sugars.
+Using a hand mixer or stand mixer, cream together until fluffy, about a minute.
 Add eggs and vanilla extract and beat until mixture looks fluffy, about a minute.
 Add red gel food coloring and milk, stirring to combine.

 - Remove dough from refrigerator.
 Scoop dough using a 1.5 tablespoon scoop or shape by hand into 1.5 inch balls.
 Roll balls in granulated sugar.

-- Place cookie dough balls 2 inches apart onto a parchment lined baking sheet.
-Bake for 9-11 minutes, or until cookies begin to crack on top.
+- Place cookie dough balls 2 inches apart onto prepared baking sheet.
+Bake for about 9-11 minutes, or until cookies begin to crack on top.
 Allow to cool for 5 minutes before removing to a wire rack to cool completely.

 Equipment Recommendations